There are disabilities that are not seen-breakinglatest.news-Breaking Latest News

 Finally, invisible disabilities can be mental health conditions, including certain personality disorders, such as borderline or bipolar disorder, autism, schizophrenia, or conditions of depression or anxiety that can lead to panic attacks.

-In addition to Hidden Disability, there are also other associations and projects that provide information on invisible disabilities in different ways and languages: for example Invisible Disabilities, a US association, or the Invisible disability project, a cultural movement that aims to combat the stigma associated to disability and more generally to promote inclusiveness.
+In addition to Hidden Disabilities, on whose website you can buy the lanyard with sunflowers, there are also other associations and projects that in different ways and with different languages provide information on invisible disabilities: for example Invisible disabilities, a US association, or the Invisible disability project , a cultural movement that aims to combat the stigma associated with disability and more generally to promote inclusiveness.